MalcomChumchouaPenda/Pigal-Flask/README.md

 6. [Licences](#licences)

 ## Principles
 Pigal-Flask facilitates the development of Pigal project.
 A Pigal project aims to create an modular web portal for an organisation which need to build progressively an integrated information system. **Pigal** means in french ("**P**ortail d'**i**nformation et de **g**estion des **a**ctivites en **l**igne").

 A Pigal project follow a modular architecture based on 03 components:
-- *app* which provide home pages, auth services and global theme
+- *app* which provide global theme, configuration and flask extensions
-- *pages* which provide domain specific frontend or UI
+- *pages* which provide domain specific frontend or UI (User Interface)
-- *services* which provide domain specific backend or API
+- *services* which provide domain specific backend or API (Application Programming Interface)